RSM-git/rsm-git.github.io/content/_index.md

 # **Data**
 The data used to perform the analysis is a collection of articles, called [All The News 2.0](https://components.one/datasets/all-the-news-2-news-articles-dataset/) which has been scraped from the web.
-The dataset contains articles from most American news agencies, with the two largest being Reuters and The New York Times.
+The dataset contains articles from several American news agencies, with the two largest being Reuters and The New York Times.

 After preprocessing, we were left with about 57,000 articles from Reuters, and 24,000 articles from the NYT.